 Sweat Lodge Ceremony

-This is poured following Lakota traditions.
+This Sweat lodge ceremony is poured following Lakota traditions.
 All are welcome as long as come with open/positive mind and respectful heart.
-No prior experience is necessary.
-We will give an introductory talk, review some songs and make prayer ties before going into the lodge.

-To go into the lodge, please bring 1 or 2 towels and appropriate clothes to wear into lodge.
+To go into the lodge, please bring 1 or two towels and appropriate clothes to wear into lodge.
 Men should wear shorts and women should have long skirt and shirt covering shoulders.
-Traditionally, you bring a small tobacco offering for the firekeeper and the intercessor.
+Traditionally, you bring a tobacco offering for the fire, the intercessor and the firekeeper.

 There is no charge for this ceremony, but each person should bring something to contribute to our feast afterwards.
 Here are other things our center would appreciate: